jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/17_conclusion.md

 * Organise those files!
 * Only load what you need, when you actually need it
 * Consider alternatives such as gulp if they cater more to your specific needs
 * Small project?
 Just need some light configurating?
-Grunt.js
+Grunt
 * Can't find a Grunt or gulp task that does what you need?
 Write your own native Node script/task

 Task runners such as Grunt are an essential tool to keep you focused on the job at hand: developing an awesome website/web application.
 They're designed to abstract away the tedious pain points of setting up a new project, so if you're not taking care of these tools they will come back and bite you in the ass.
 It's good to show them a little love and appreciation, so we hope that the tips we've shared with you today will help you keep your own warthog happily grunting along!